department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness-from-service-in-afghanistan.md

 ### Can I get disability benefits from VA?

-You may be able to get benefits if you served in Afghanistan, you received a discharge that wasn't dishonorable, and your chronic illness or other condition meets the requirements listed below.
+You may be able to get benefits if you served in Afghanistan, you didn't receive a dishonorable discharge, and your chronic illness or other condition meets the requirements listed below.

 **All of these must be true.
 Your chronic illness or other condition:**
 - Started while you were on active duty or after September 19, 2001, **and**